SmartMemory

 functionFunction or method definitiondef parse_file(...)

-Each entity is assigned a deterministic ID in the format code::{repo}::{file_path}::{name}, making re-indexing idempotent.
+Each entity gets a deterministic ID in the format code::{repo}::{file_path}::{name}, making re-indexing idempotent.

 namestryesEntity name